Aliases for TFCP2 Gene

 GeneCards Summary for TFCP2 Gene

 TFCP2 (Transcription Factor CP2) is a Protein Coding gene.
-Diseases associated with TFCP2 include Body Dysmorphic Disorder and Spastic Hemiplegia.
-Among its related pathways are Adhesion and Dichloroethylene metabolism.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Diseases associated with TFCP2 include Rapp-Hodgkin Syndrome and Spastic Hemiplegia.
+Among its related pathways are Signaling events mediated by HDAC Class I and Adhesion.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is UBP1.

 UniProtKB/Swiss-Prot Summary for TFCP2 Gene